askrella/speech-rest-api/README.md

-# Whisper REST API
+# Speech REST API

 This project provides a simple Flask API to transcribe speech from an audio file using the Whisper speech recognition library.
 The API loads a pre-trained deep learning model to detect the spoken language and transcribe the speech to text.

+It also provides an endpoint to generate speech from a list of input sentences using the Tacotron2 and HiFiGAN models.

 ## Requirements